darrahts/uavTestbed/README.md

   - setup a database following the above instructions and included the default setups
   - have the database connection setup in MATLAB ([instructions here](https://www.mathworks.com/help/database/ug/configuring-driver-and-data-source.html))

+**Note**
+  - There is an (active support case)[https://www.mathworks.com/matlabcentral/answers/685033-sqlwrite-broken-in-r2020b-vs-r2020a-for-date-time-types] regarding an error with code in MATLAB's database toolbox that drops miliseconds from the datetime.

 Discuss the following: